Home

 Frangipani Species

 Many Australians would be surprised to hear that there is more than one type of frangipani.
-This is not so unexpected for people living in Melbourne and even Sydney where one frangipani species, the hardiest variety, grows much more abundantly than the other species.
-The hardiest variety of frangipani is know as the rubra (roo-bra).
+This is more the case for people living in Melbourne and possibly Sydney where one frangipani species, the hardiest variety, grows much more abundantly than the other species.
+The hardiest variety of frangipani is known as the rubra (pronounced roo-bra).
 As you go north and the climate becomes warmer, the choice to grow other frangipani species becomes easier.
 In Northern Australia, especially near the coast where climates are warmer and winter nights are less harsh, numerous frangipani species can be found.
+There are several species of so-called Evergreen frangipanis, and generally speaking they require more tropical climates.

 Evergreen Frangipanis